docker/docs/content/security/for-admins/provisioning/group-mapping.md

 ### Use group mapping with SSO

-The following steps describe how to set up and use group mapping with your SSO connection only.
-For these configurations, enabling SCIM isn't required.
+The following steps describe how to set up and use group mapping with SSO connections that use the SAML authentication method.
+Note that group mapping with SSO isn't supported with the Azure AD (OIDC) authentication method.
+Additionally, SCIM isn't required for these configurations.

 {{< tabs >}}
 {{< tab name="Okta" >}}